SylvieC/eggy_adventure/README.md

 ## Choose your own eggy adventure
 WDI
-Simple exercise to create a story based on user's choices
+Simple exercise given during the first week .The goal is to create a story based on user's choices

 So, you are about to make breakfast.
 You have seen Gordon Ramsey's method of making scrambled eggs.
 Your method works for you sometimes.
 You've